 Mobile testing units in West Lancashire January 2021

-As well as the two permanent testing sites mentioned above there will be mobile testing units in different parts of the borough on different days.
-One of these will be based at West Lancashire College in Skelmersdale between 10am and 3pm on the following days:
+As well as the two permanent testing sites mentioned above there will be mobile testing units in different parts of the borough on different days open between 10 am and 3 pm.
+One of these will be based at West Lancashire College Skelmersdale Campus College Way, Skelmersdale, Lancashire, WN8 6DX on 6, 7, 13, 14, 20, 21, 27, and 28 March

 Testing at these sites will be available to West Lancashire residents travelling by vehicle and on foot.
 You must book in advance in order to get a test, and you will only be able to book from the previous evening.
 If you have symptoms of COVID-19 and wanting to apply for a test visit the NHS.uk dedicated COVID-19 testing site alternatively you can dial 119.